168.

 Of course it would.
 That’s why I wrote this article.

 The main aim of education isn’t to get straight A’s.
-But learning how to learn is a vital life skill.
+But learning how to learn is a crucial life skill.

 So I spent hours scouring scientific articles and research journals to find the best ways to learn more effectively.

-I’m a lifelong straight-A student myself, and I’ve since completed my formal education.
-Over the course of my academic career, I’ve used almost all the tips outlined in this article, so I can verify that they work.
+I’m a lifelong top student myself, and I’ve since completed my formal education.
+Over the course of my academic career, I’ve used almost all the smart studying tips outlined in this article, so I can verify that they work.

 Let’s get started.
 Here are 20 scientific ways to learn faster.